jonaird/change_emitter/README.md

 var subscription = intList.notifications.listen((notif)=>print('changed'));

-//ListEmitter will only emit changes when you call notifyChange but
+//ListEmitter will only emit changes when you call emit but will
 //only do so if there has actually been a change.
-//This allows you to perform multiple changes to the list before updating your UI intList.notifyChange();  //prints 'changed' intList.notifyChange();  //does nothing subscription.cance();
+//This allows you to perform multiple changes to the list before updating your UI intList.emit();  //prints 'changed' intList.emit();  //does nothing subscription.cance();
 intList.dispose();
 ```

 MapEmitter:
 ```
+//A map implementation
-//A map that will notify listeners on a change. var colorMap = MapEmitter<String,Color>({});
+var colorMap = MapEmitter<String,Color>({});

 colorMap['red']=Colors.red;
-colorMap.notifyChange();
+colorMap.emit();

 colorMap.dispose();
 ```